siljamdev/Tebas/README.md

 For linux and mac, you can probably build the executable yourself.
 The only part that might not work is the script cmd command.
 Probably i will fix this in the future.

 ## Templates
 These are user made.
-If you want to make a template, i suggest using the Creator Utility, looking into the structure of the [templates](./templates).
 They are [AshFiles](https://github.com/Dumbelfo08/AshLib) with the **.tbtem** extension.
 You can double click them to install them.

 Many useful templates are present [here](./templates) for you to use, just downlaod the **.tbtem** file and install it.
+If you want to make a template, i suggest using the built-in Creator Utility, looking into the example templates in [templates](./templates) and reading the [template structure guide](./documentation/templateStructure.md).
+There are also [design guidelines](./documentation/templateGuidelines.md).

 ## Plugins
 These are user made.
 They are like templates, but instead of applying to a project, they are global.
-If you want to create a plugin, i suggest using the Creator Utility, looking into the structure of the [plugins](./templates) (the format is the same, but it only uses script and resources folder)
 They are [AshFiles](https://github.com/Dumbelfo08/AshLib) with the **.tbplg** extension.
 You can double click them to install them.

+If you want to make a plugin, i suggest using the built-in Creator Utility, looking into the example plugin in [templates](./templates) and reading the [plugin structure guide](./documentation/templateStructure.md).
+There are also [design guidelines](./documentation/templateGuidelines.md). (the format is the same as templates, but with less things)

 ## Scripting language
 The templates use a custom scripting language to provide functionality.
 You can look into [here](./documentation/scripts) for documentation and examples.